kitnato/neverquest/README.md

 ### 2. [Warren Spector's 6+2+1 questions](https://www.gamedeveloper.com/design/warren-spector-traces-i-deus-ex-i-s-development-back-to-a-game-of-d-d)

 1. What's the core idea?
 Can you describe the core of the game in 2-3 sentences?
-   - An incremental action RPG, focusing on player interaction, which can be played in any browser on any system.
-Exploring and fighting through the hostile world yields its secrets, with the only respite being a gradually growing caravan of goods and services that enhance, expand and upgrade gameplay.
+   - An incremental action role-playing game, focusing on active player engagement, which can be played in any browser on any system.
+Exploring and fighting through the hostile world yields its secrets, with the only respite being a gradually growing repertoire of goods and services that enhance, expand and upgrade gameplay.
 1. Why make this game?
    - I want to play it and I can't find anything like it.
 1. What are the development challenges?
    - The amount of my free time I can dedicate.
 1. How well-suited to video games is the idea?
-   - It is unique to video games since it requires lots of numerical and state-based computation.
+   - It is unique to video games since it requires lots of numerical and state-based computation with ephemeral, randomized encounters.
-1. What’s the player fantasy?
+1. What's the player fantasy?
    - Ever increasing power and challenge with the freedom to build how said power and challenges are surmounted.
 1. What does the player do?
-(What are the “verbs” of the game?)
+(What are the "verbs" of the game?)
    - Fight
    - Loot
    - Level up
    - Encounter
    - Trade
 1. Has anyone done this before?
-   Not quite in the same way.
    Clear influences are:
-   - Diablo - and its sequels (gameplay loop of randomized monster slaying, loot collecting and town visiting)
+   - Diablo, and its sequels - gameplay loop of randomized monster slaying, loot collecting and visiting a town to rest & replenish.
+   - Dark Souls - difficult one-on-one combat encounters, frequent & normalized deaths and corpse retrieval.
-   - Progress Quest (the progenitor of all text-heavy UI-based incremental games, also with a swords & sorcery fantasy theme)
+   - Progress Quest - the progenitor of all text-focused UI-based incremental games with a swords & sorcery fantasy theme.
-   - Progress Knight (fantasy incremental focused on rags-to-riches career progression)
+   - Progress Knight - fantasy incremental game focused on rags-to-riches career progression.
-   - Kingdom of Loathing (one of the first purely browser-based UI-focused adventure RPGs with an irreverent sense of humor)
+   - Kingdom of Loathing - one of the first purely browser-based UI-focused adventure RPGs with an irreverent sense of humor.
-   - Candybox 1 & 2 (another irreverent UI-heavy fantasy adventure with 2D world elements heavy on player interaction and with player death)
+   - Candybox 1 & 2 - an irreverent UI-based fantasy adventure with 2D world elements heavy on player interaction and with permadeath.
-   - Crank (user-interaction-driven adventure/mystery game with gradually expanding storyline and gameplay)
+   - Crank - user-interaction-driven adventure/mystery game with gradually expanding storyline and gameplay.
-   - NGU Idle (irreverent UI-based fantasy incremental idle game)
+   - NGU Idle - irreverent UI-based fantasy incremental idle game.
 1. What's the one new thing?
-   - Feels like text-based Diablo, but it's a web app.
+   - Feels like text-based Diablo/Dark Souls hybrid, but it's a web app.
 1. Do you have something to say?
    - Browser games with only text and a GUI can be just as engaging and can have similar gameplay depth to traditional video games without relying solely on simple deterministic incremental progress.